acumos/portal-marketplace/docs/user-guides/portal-user/marketplace/marketplace-model-details.rst

  .. image:: ../images/portal/Model_Detail.PNG

 Most of the information on the detail page is contributed by the creator of the model to showcase the model and tell potential users about its capabilities and use.
 Ratings and Comments are contributed by other users of this model.

+Note: In model artifacts if docker image is not availabe on nexus then docker image download option will be disabled.